Adamskoullos/Nuxt-Guide/1-Overview.md

 # Overview

+The current information is regarding: Nuxt 2 which includes Vue 2 options API and VueX 3.
+At the time of writing, this is the most stable current set-up.

-Nuxt is a meta-framework built on top of Vue with some key advantages:
+Nuxt is a meta-framework built on top of Vue with many key advantages:

 Nuxt apps can be structured as: